hkereb/SWIFT-API/README.md

 A Spring Boot API for querying and managing SWIFT/BIC codes using a MySQL database in a Dockerized environment.
 Data provided by Remitly.

+#### What is a SWIFT/BIC code?
+"A SWIFT code, or Bank Identifier Code (BIC), is a unique identifier that ensures your international money transfer reaches the correct bank and branch.
+It acts like a bank's unique address, guiding your funds through a global network.
+Select the country where your bank is located to find the correct SWIFT code."   ~ Remitly

 ## 🛠️Technologies Used

 * Java 21